Last updated: 01/19/2021

 - Is public transportation operating?
 Yes

-- Irish law requires the wearing of a face covering or mask on public transport.
+- Public transportation is operating at significantly reduced capacity and Irish law requires the wearing of a face covering or mask on public transport.

 - The penalty on conviction for not abiding by Irish regulations, including wearing a face covering, is up to €2,500 (nearly $3,000) and/or 6 months in prison.

-- In light of the ongoing COVID-19 global pandemic and to protect the health of our customers and employees, the U.S. Embassy in Dublin is offering only limited routine American Citizen Services at this time.
+- In light of the ongoing COVID-19 global pandemic, the latest restrictions implemented by the Government of Ireland, and to protect the health of our customers and employees, the U.S. Embassy in Dublin is offering only very limited American Citizen Services at this time.
 All routine American Citizen Services will resume at a future date yet to be determined.
 We will continue to update our website as developments occur and as we are able to further resume routine services.
 For the latest information on U.S. citizen services, please visit the U.S. Citizen Services section of our Embassy website, https://ie.usembassy.gov/u-s-citizen-services/

-- The U.S. Embassy in Dublin has begun to offer extremely limited routine visa services.
-Due to COVID-19 mitigation such as reduced staffing, waiting room size, and cleaning requirements, we are extremely limited in the routine visa services we can offer.
-For additional information we encourage you to review our list of frequently asked questions and associated answers available at https://ie.usembassy.gov/us-travel-restrictions/, and the additional resources available at the links below.
+- Due to COVID-19 mitigation measures the U.S. Embassy in Dublin is operating with reduced staffing and has suspended all routine visa services for the duration of the Level 5 lockdown, through January 31, 2021.
+Further, we are extremely limited in the emergency visa services we can offer and wait times for securing an appointment and for visa processing for approved applicants is longer than usual.
+Prospective visa applicants are advised to not finalize non-refundable travel plans until such time as they receive their visa.
+For additional information we encourage you to review our list of frequently asked questions and associated answers available at https://ie.usembassy.gov/us-travel-restrictions/ and the additional resources available at the links below.